South Cornwall · TR3

 Why Carnon Downs is its own job.

-Outside Conservation Area and AONB but in close proximity to AONB to the south.
+Locally, outside Conservation Area and AONB but in close proximity to AONB to the south.
 Feock parish operates active input on edge-of-village sites and infill.
 For renovation specifically, Carnon Downs sits outside the headline designations, which usually gives a slightly more flexible starting point — but parish-level character still matters.
-That's why we treat every Carnon Downs project as a TR3-area job first — not a generic Cornwall job with a postcode bolted on.
+Which is why we scope Carnon Downs projects parish-up, not template-down — the TR3 context shapes the design from day one.
+Whether the project is on 1960s and 1970s estates in the centre or further out toward Devoran, the renovation response is locally tuned.

 Planning note